taskforcedev/faq/README.md

 Then run <code>composer update</code>

-Then add the service provider(s) to your config/app.php
+Then add the following service provider(s) to your config/app.php (the laravel-support package may already be added so no need to add it twice if it is present).

 <code>'providers' => [
     ...
-    'Taskforcedev\LaravelForum\ServiceProvider',
+    Taskforcedev\LaravelSupport\ServiceProvider::class,
+    Taskforcedev\Faq\ServiceProvider::class,
 ]</code>

 Then publish the config